innogames/asset-relations-viewer/README.md

 **L** Dependency type is active and currently loaded <br/>
 **R** Dependency type got activated but needs to be loaded <br/>
 **U** Dependency type got deactivated and can be unloaded <br/>
+**R Button** Refreshes the dependencies just for this dependency type

 ## Dependency types